 "What?
 Ma'am what are you doing?"
 "Look, I know you may think I am crazy but my son was murdered here too and this young woman speaks to me.
 I don't know how but check him, check his truck.
 Please, I am begging you."

 The woman stood there as the man tried to get back out of his truck.
-"Crazy bitch doesn't know what she is talking about!"
+"Crazy woman doesn't know what she is talking about!"
 He scoffed at her.

 Delia stood there looking at the woman.
 It came to her.
 "A walking stick with a skull on it.
 He hit me with that.
 I remember that!"